 How To Help Your Baby Stand: Our Top 5 Tips

-One of the most common reasons babies visit our clinic is they are not pulling to stand at 12 months old.
-There is lots we can do to support these babies... but did you know there are some simple things you can try BEFORE your baby turns 1?
+One of the most common reasons babies visit Walky Talky Hub, our Perth therapy services clinic, is that they are not pulling to stand at 12 months old.
+There is lots we can do to support these babies… but did you know there are some simple things you can try before your baby turns 1?

-Parents frequently bring their babies to our clinic because they are not pulling up to stand.
-Most babies reach this milestone by around 12 months old.
-If your baby is 1 and hasn't yet found their feet I would suggest an appointment with your local paediatric physiotherapist for some specific assessment and advice.
+Most babies reach this standing milestone by around 12 months old.
+If your baby is 1 and hasn’t yet found their feet, I would suggest an appointment with your local paediatric physiotherapist for some specific assessment and advice.

 In the meantime here are some simple tips to help them on their way!